 Domain: E2 Temporal Entity Range: E2 Temporal Entity Subproperty of:E2 Temporal Entity.
 P173 starts before or at the end of (ends after or with the start of): E2 Temporal Entity Superproperty of: E2 Temporal Entity.
 P175 starts before or with the start of (starts after or with the start of):E2 Temporal Entity E2 Temporal Entity.
-P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity E7 Activity.
-P134 continued (was continued by): E7 Activity E2 Temporal Entity.
-P118i is overlapped in time by: E2 Temporal Entity Quantification: many to many (0,n:0,n) Scope note: This property specifies that the temporal extent of the domain instance A of E2 Temporal Entity starts definitely before The sphort sphere is the temporal extent of the comparation of the domain instance in the Lemporal Entity.
+P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity E2 Temporal Entity.
+P184 continued (was continued by): E7 Activity E2 Temporal Entity.
+P18i is overlapped in time by: E2 Temporal Entity Quantification: many to many (0,n:0,n)

+This property specifies that the temporal extent of the domain instance A of E2 Temporal Entity starts definitely before the end of the temporal extent of the range instance B of E2 Temporal Entity.
 In other words, if $A = [A^{start}, A^{end}]$ and $B = [B^{start}, B^{end}]$, we mean $A^{start} < B^{end}$ is true.

 This property is part of the set of temporal primitives P173 - P176, P182 - P185.

-This property corresponds to a disjunction (logical OR) of the following Allen temporal relations [Allen, 1983] :{before, meets, overlaps, starts, started-by, contains, finishes, finished-by, equals, during, overlapped by}
+This property corresponds to a disjunction (logical OR) of the following Allen temporal relations [Allen, 1983]:{before, meets, overlaps, starts, started-by, contains, finishes, finished-by, equals, during, overlapped by}